 25. The appointments committee should ensure that non-executive board members have sufficient time available for the appropriate discharge of their duties.
+The beard regulations about a stablish a maximum number of other companies' beards on which the beard

 The board regulations should establish a maximum number of other companies' boards on which the board members may hold seats.